cpitkin/website/content/blog/automated-video-transcoding-with-openfaas-and-nomad.md

 ## Considerations

-- Transcoding is a very CPU entensive task.
-Regardless of how you configure the setup it is going to take significant CPU and disk i/o resources.
+- Transcoding is a very CPU intensive task.
+Regardless of how you configure the setup, it is going to take significant CPU and disk i/o resources.
 That being said you can run this setup on pretty much any hardware but the more resources you give the transcode container the faster it will run.
-This setup has been tested using a Ubuntu Linux box with a 6 core 3.5 Ghz AMD processor.
+This setup has been tested using an Ubuntu Linux box with a 6 core 3.5 GHz AMD processor.

-- We will be uploading raw video to one bucket (transcode) and placing the transcoded video in another ducket (complete).
-This means you will need enough disk space to accomodate at least your original file size*2.
+- We will be uploading raw video to one bucket (transcode) and placing the transcoded video in another bucket (complete).
+This means you will need enough disk space to accommodate at least your original file size*2.
 Ideally, for lots of files, you would want at least 500GB of free space.

 ### Setup

 #### Minio

-1. First we need to login to the machine and create a couple of directories for us to use.
+1. First, we need to login to the machine and create a couple of directories for us to use.
 We will need one to mount for the configs and one to mount for storage.
 Run the following as root to make the needed directories.

     `sudo mkdir {/mino,/transcode}`

-2. Next we are going to setup a Minio server on our compute node using Nomad.
+2. Next, we are going to set up a Minio server on our compute node using Nomad.
 Then we get the benefits of having Nomad manage the resources for us.
-First we need a Nomad job file.
+First, we need a Nomad job file.
 You need to copy the below job file and save it to minio.hcl

     ```hcl
       job "minio" {